saipjkai/fac-cnnlstm/Documentation.md

 ## Future work

 The results are convincing with the methodoloy-1 (CNN-LSTM) although there were false positives.
 So, in future we would like to explore some more methods involving late fusion, combining audio and video features, etc,.

 ## Acknowledgements

-This work is been carried out at Konverge.ai during December as a part of AI capability team.
+This work is been carried out at Konverge.ai from December to January as a part of AI capability team.
 My sincere thanks Kalpit B. for his constant guidance and Pooja M. for managing entire team.
 I am grateful to the colleagues who are working in different projects and sharing knowledge.

 ## References